-If necessary, concerns can be raised via the Office of the Public Guardian Safeguarding Office.
+If necessary, concerns can be raised via the Office of the Public Guardian Safeguarding Office who may refer to the Court of Protection to have the LPA revoked.

-15. Court of Protection
+16. Court of Protection

-- 15.1 The Court of Protection is the ultimate arbiter for all matters relating to the MCA.
-The Court has powers of adjudication and will: - Make declaration about whether a person has the capacity to make a particular decision - Make declarations about the lawfulness, or otherwise, of an act done or yet to be done, including decisions on serious health care issues and treatment - Make single orders, individual decisions about the property and financial affairs, or about the health and welfare of a person who lacks capacity.

-The court will have the authority to appoint deputies to make decisions for a person who lacks capacity in complex or disputed cases, and where a single determination is not possible.
+- 16.1 The Court of Protection is the ultimate arbiter for all matters relating to capacity.
+It has all the same rights, privileges and authority as the High Court.
+The Court has powers of adjudication and will: - Make declaration about whether a person has the capacity to make a particular decision - Make declarations about the lawfulness, or otherwise, of an act done or yet to be done, including decisions on serious health care issues and treatment - Make single orders, individual decisions about the property and financial affairs, or about the health and welfare of a person who lacks capacity. - The court will have the authority to appoint deputies to make decisions for a person who lacks capacity in complex or disputed cases, and where a single determination is not possible. - 16.2 For cases about serious or major decisions concerning medical treatment the NHS Trust (please email lpt.safeguardingduty@nhs.uk) or other organisation responsible for the patient's care will usually make the application.
+If the local authority are concerned about a decision that affects the welfare of a person who lacks capacity, they should make the application. - 16.3 In certain situations where an individual lacks capacity and does not have a Lasting Power of Attorney (LPA) the Court of Protection may appoint a Court Appointed Deputy who then takes on the same functions as an Attorney either for a specified period or indefinitely.
+Multiple Deputy's may be appointed in certain circumstances.

-16. Advance Decisions
+17. Advance Decisions

-16.1 There is no prescribed form for an advance decision.
+17.1 There is no prescribed form for an advance decision unless it deals with lifesustaining treatment.